 By reviewing our nutritional goals daily, foremost in our minds will be what we must do to successfully achieve our fitness aims.
 By reading our goals aloud each morning we program ourselves to be ever cognizant of the steps we must take to achieve each of them.
 Before we eat foods that may undermine our dietary efforts we are faced with a choice.
 Whether we are strong enough to resist temptation and make the right choices may depend on the strength of our intention and our intention is strengthened by the meaning we attach to, and how important we consider each of our goals to be.

 Hunger No More!

-Appetite suppression is a complex process which may or may not require the consumption of specific foods and supplements.
+Appetite suppression is a complex process when you are feeling hungry which may or may not require the consumption of specific foods and supplements.
 Indeed, the cravings we have for certain foods may be precipitated by a moment of weakness, a strong urge to mix it up to suppress the boredom associated with stringent eating practices.
-So, the first step to ensuring we do not blow our diet is to consume a nutritious diet and to be mentally strong; to develop the capacity to stay focused on our goals (eating a well balanced diet should leave us feeling satiated whereas nutritional deficiencies might cause us to restore the balance through more hearty fare – thus, the cravings we have may, to a large extent, be more mental than physical).
+So, the first step to ensuring we do not blow our diet is to consume a nutritious diet and to be mentally strong; ncrease feelings of fullness with a glass of water, develop the capacity to stay focused on our goals (eating a well balanced diet should leave us feeling satiated whereas nutritional deficiencies might cause us to restore the balance through more hearty fare – thus, the cravings we have may, to a large extent, be more mental than physical).

 However, given the fact that people metabolize foods at different and genetically determined rates, many of us may, despite our sound nutritional practices, find a lower calorie diet painstakingly difficult to maintain.
 Or we may simply be burning many more calories than we are consuming, thus throwing our nutrient balance out of whack.
-For these people and those wanting to eliminate the possibility of binge eating, the tips featured in this article may keep you from falling off the dietary wagon.
+For these people research shows that dark chocolate and green tea reduce appetite and eliminate the possibility of binge eating, the weight loss tips featured in this article may help you lose weight and falling off the dietary wagon.